quipper/actions-runner/README.md

 - Use same version as the upstream, such as `2.304.0`
 - If we have added a change, increment the patch version.
 For example, if the upstream is `2.304.0`, we will create `2.304.1`

-## Contributions

-This is an open source project.
-Feel free to open issues and pull requests for improving code and documents.